-My daughters are 5 and 7 and I love them so hard it hurts.
-I also happen to think that they’re entitled brats, and it makes me want to cut a bitch.
+My daughters are 5- and 7-years-old and I love them so hard it hurts.
+I also happen to think that they’re entitled brats, and it makes me want to spit nails.
 Before you go and get your panties in a big crusty wad, hear this:

 I take full responsibility.
 It’s my fault.
 I made them this way.

 Unfortunately, parents are at a distinct disadvantage when it comes to raising kids because once we’ve realized the error of our ways, our kids are already assholes, and undoing the damage is next to impossible.